Gyu-Seok0/CCD_KDD24/README.md

 ```

 ### 6. Pretrained Weights
-Due to their large size, we provide the weights of pretrained teacher and student models for Yelp through another file-sharing system: [Google Drive link]( https://drive.google.com/drive/folders/14raimoKJrnhNv5a7g5XTSgbuLLf1F27y?usp=drive_link).
+Due to their large size, we provide the weights of pretrained teacher and student models only for **Yelp** through another file-sharing system: [Google Drive link](https://drive.google.com/file/d/1F_2tSOAbHtABnqDxeZIrvkuVriXb32N4/view?usp=sharing).

 ### 7. Directory
 ```